Banjo Tooie N64 Console

 The team are disarmingly self-deprecating when it comes to Ghoulies' commercial failure.
 "Nowadays we're usually the first to make fun of its notorious unpopularity," says Sutherland, "although ironically it seems to have more favourable response from more modern players; and its visual style has transitioned well to modern higher resolutions."
 We couldn't agree more, and the Ballroom Disco remix of the main theme is some of Grant Kirkhope's finest work, too.

-Tooie twenty years on
+Tooie 20 years on

 Thinking back to when Banjo-Tooie first released, we recall feeling slightly overwhelmed by it.
 Despite playing through its predecessor on a regular basis, we've properly revisited Tooie only once since launch, back in 2009 when the game released on Xbox 360.
 Its large interconnected worlds are less immediately approachable, and its open-ended nature felt intimidating after the more contained, intimate and knowable spaces of the first game.

 Banjo-Tooie holds up far better after two decades than we expected, though.
-Perhaps our experience with open world adventuring in the years since has improved our 3D spatial awareness, but after spending hours conducting research for this feature (at the coalface of video game journalism for your sake, dear reader), we regret not returning to it sooner.
+Perhaps our experience with open-world adventuring in the years since has improved our 3D spatial awareness, but after spending hours conducting research for this feature (at the coalface of video game journalism for your sake, dear reader), we regret not returning to it sooner.

 "I last played it when it was remastered for Xbox Live Arcade and included on Rare Replay, and thought it had aged even better than the first game because of its complexity," Malpass says.
-"Like you say, open world games have made big environments more commonplace."
+"Like you say, open-world games have made big environments more commonplace."
 That's not to say he wouldn't make some tweaks and changes given the chance, though.
 "I did think that today's more impatient gamers would benefit from a bit more signposting.
 More texture variety in the environments and extra dressing would’ve helped orientation too, but there just weren’t any system resources left at the time.
 The game does have summary screens that track collectibles but a few extra pointers and perhaps a map would’ve helped.
 Super Mario Odyssey recently handled this well, with a system you can switch on if you're struggling."

 I might have gotten a mild case of the ‘bigger must be better’ bug.
 I think reducing some of the complexity and helping players with other parts would have helped